 Currently, provinces and territories subject to the federal backstop pricing scheme are listed in Schedule 1 of the Greenhouse Gas Pollution Pricing Act (Canada).
-Ontario, New Brunswick, Manitoba, Saskatchewan, Yukon and Nunavut are listed as being subject to both federal backstop mechanisms, whereas Prince Edward Island is subject only to the federal output-based backstop mechanism.
-As Alberta had repealed its provincial carbon pricing program, the federal carbon levy under Part 1 of the Greenhouse Gas Pollution Pricing Act (Canada) came into effect in Alberta on January 1, 2020.
+Manitoba, Yukon and Nunavut are listed as being subject to both federal backstop mechanisms, whereas Alberta, Saskatchewan and Ontario are subject only to the federal carbon levy, and Prince Edward Island is subject only to the federal output-based backstop mechanism.
 The federal government has also enacted regulations setting out requirements for facilities to report and verify emissions information under the Greenhouse Gas Pollution Pricing Act (Canada) on an annual basis.

 AUI is also subject to the GHGRP under the Canadian Environmental Protection Act (Canada) and Specified Gas Reporting Regulation ("SGRR") under the Emissions Management and Climate Resilience Act (Alberta).
 The GHGRP collects information on greenhouse gas emissions from facilities across Canada, while the SGRR collects information for emissions from facilities in Alberta.
-Both are mandatory programs for facilities that emit 10,000 tonnes or more of GHGs of CO2e per year.
+Both are mandatory programs for facilities that emit 10,000 tonnes of CO2e or more per year.
 The information collected by both programs helps the federal government and the Government of Alberta assess its overall environmental performance and contributes to policy and strategy development related to climate change.
 The reporting thresholds for the programs were reduced from 50,000 tonnes to 10,000 tonnes for the 2017 operating year (reporting in 2018), which resulted in an increase in regulatory reporting obligations.